mouni2619/Hall-Booking-API/README.md

 📖GET /rooms:

+🔗 https://hall-booking-api-7.onrender.com/rooms/

 Retrieves all rooms from the database and includes the booking status for each room.
 The booking status indicates whether a room is currently booked or available based on its bookings.

-Here I provided the URL to get all rooms with booking status.

-🔗 https://hall-booking-api-7.onrender.com/rooms/

 📖GET /customers:

+🔗https://hall-booking-api-7.onrender.com/customers

 Retrieves all bookings from the database and includes details such as customer name, room name, date, start time, and end time for each booking.

-Here I provided the URL to  get all customers with their bookings

-🔗https://hall-booking-api-7.onrender.com/customers

 📖GET /customer/:customerName/booking-history:

 Retrieves the booking history for a specific customer.
 It includes details such as customer name, room name, booking date, start time, end time, booking ID, booking date, booking status, and booked status for each booking associated with the customer.

-Here I provided the URL to get booking history for a specific customer

 In this URL